exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/instructions.md

 // => "                  Lance Green ♡ Pat Riley                    "
 ```

-## 2. Display the couple's initials in a ascii art heart
+## 2. Display the couple's initials in an ascii art heart

 Implement the static `HighSchoolSweetheart.DisplayBanner()` method which displays the two sets of initials separated with a plus sign.